|Nutritional Guidelines (per serving)|

 You can turn hearty leaves of kale into crispy crunchy "chips" for a delicious and remarkably healthy snack at home with minimal effort.
 The key to successful kale chips is twofold: first, bake them in a single layer so they can crisp up properly, and second, take them out of the oven after 20 minutes—they will crisp up as they cool.
 If you leave them in until they are already crisp, they will char and take on a burnt taste as they cool.

-- 1 bunch kale (We like to use Lacinato or "dino" kale, but any kind works)
+- 1 bunch kale (we like to use Lacinato or "dino" kale, but any kind works)

-- Sea salt for sprinkling
+- Sea salt (for sprinkling)

 - Optional: Parmesan cheese (shredded)

 You can leave small leaves whole, but you may want to cut larger leaves into more manageable pieces.
-Alternatively, you can cut the leaves into largish yet more chip-like pieces to be eaten in a bite or two.
+Alternatively, you can cut the leaves into largish, yet more chip-like pieces to be eaten in a bite or two.

 Arrange the leaves on baking sheets in a single layer (you may need to cook them in batches; but the key to getting the kale crisp is to bake it in a single layer, so resist any temptation to layer the leaves!).
 Sprinkle the kale with salt.
 For extra flavor, sprinkle on a dusting of freshly grated Parmesan cheese.

-Enjoy the kale chips as soon as they're cool.
-They'll keep in a sealed container (a cookie tin is ideal) for a few days, depending on the humidity where you are (the drier it is, the longer they'll stay crispy).
+They kale chips will keep in a sealed container (a cookie tin is ideal) for a few days, depending on the humidity where you are (the drier it is, the longer they'll stay crispy).